Larshalvorhansen/nix-mac-setup/README.md

 ![nix-lambdasimLogo](logo.png "Lambda-nix")

-# macOS Development Environment Setup
+# My personal developement setup

 This repository provides an automated setup script for configuring a complete macOS development environment using Nix and nix-darwin.